 From special forces to ordinary marine

-As a 20-year-old my father spent 28 months serving his military service in the Navy.
-The military junta ruled Greece in those years.
+As a 20-year-old my father serving for 28 months in the Hellenic Navy.
 Initially, he trained as a frogman, but soon had to transfer to other duties for political reasons.
-My grandfather was a communist at the time, and the junta didn't allow sons of black-listed people to serve in the special forces.
+The military junta ruled Greece in those years and my grandfather was a communist at the time.
+The junta didn't allow sons of black-listed people to serve in the special forces.
 He transfered to the destroyer Aetos (Αντιτορπιλικο Αετός), which is featured in the Greek movie Alice in the Navy.
 The movie features the actress Aliki Vougiouklaki, with whom the Greek Prince Konstantinos allegedly had a brief love affair.
-During the final months, my father served onboard a mine sweeping vessel.
+During the final months, my father served on-board a mine sweeping vessel.

 Sailor again on the seven seas

 At the age of 22, my father returned to Rhodes.
 After working once again as an electrician, he would take work aboard the freight ship Atlantic Star.
 To rendevouz with the ship he flew from Athens to Tokyo, Japan and waited a couple of weeks for the ship to arrive.
-To get to the right port, he would travel through Japan on board the high-speed trains from Yokohama, Osaka to Nagasaki.
-On-board the Atlantic Star he sailed from Japan to Perth, Australia and from Goa to Cape Town.
+To get to the right port, he would travel through Japan on board the high-speed trains from Yokohama, to Osaka and Nagasaki.
+On-board the Atlantic Star he sailed from Japan to Perth, Australia and from Goa in India to Cape Town in South Africa.

 Drummer in Greek night clubs

 At the age of 24, he returned to Rhodes and played drums, guitar and bass at the nightclubs there.
-It was during this time that he met my mother, who by the way is from Finland.
+It was during this time that he met my mother, who is from Finland.